agentcontest/massim_2020/README.md

 We upload **binary releases** to GitHub: https://github.com/agentcontest/massim_2020/releases

-There also are (potentially unstable) [development snapshots](https://s3-eu-west-1.amazonaws.com/agentcontest/massim/massim-master.tar.gz) built after each commit.
+There also are (potentially unstable) [development snapshots](https://github.com/agentcontest/massim_2020/actions) attached as artifacts to each commit.

 Building MASSim
 ---------------

-The build requires Maven.
+The build requires Maven and OpenJDK 13.

 Run `mvn package` in the main directory.
 Maven should automatically fetch all nescessary dependencies.